tekknolagi/tekknolagi.github.com/_posts/2022-05-30-inline-caches-in-skybison.md

 ## Optimization decisions

-This post will talk about the inline caching system and in the process mention a host of performance features built in to Skybison.
+This post will talk about the inline caching system and in the process potentially mention a host of performance features built in to Skybison.
 They work *really well together* but ultimately they are orthogonal features and should not be conflated.
 Some of these ideas are:

 * Immediate objects
 * Compact objects